VladChira/home-server/README.md

 ### Monitoring Stack

+#### LGTM stack

+#### Alerts & Notifications with Gotify

 ### Minecraft backup service
+This is a simple script running on a cronjob that zips the contents of a world and stores it somewhere.
+It only does it if the server is turned on.

 ### Portainer & Server Manager

 #### Manager API
 The manager API is a service that interacts and centralizes features that I considered essential to be in one place.
 Particularly, features that I wanted to interact with from outside my home network, but could not justify exposing the entire service for security/privacy reasons.
-For example, starting/stopping and remote connection to the VMs would be done in Cockpit, but exposing that to the internet is a very bad idea.
+For example, starting/stopping the VMs would be done in Cockpit, but exposing that to the internet is a very bad idea.
 Instead, the manager API interacts directly with ``libvirt``.

 Another use is to allow other people with appropriate credentials to interact with my server, such as friends turning on/off the Minecraft server whenever they wish.

-The API is currently written in Flask, but that is subject to change in the future.
-I am considering migrating to Spring Boot (for educational purposes only; Flask is absolutely good enough for my use cases, maybe even better for prototyping).
+~~The API is currently written in Flask~~.
+I have fully migrated to a Spring Boot backend using JPA to interact with the mySQL database.
+For security I use Spring Security with JWT, which is then consumed by my NextJS dashboard.

 #### Dashboard
+The dashboard consumes the Manager API.
+It is written in React with NextJS, Shadcn and Tanstack Query.
+With this stack it is very simple to scaffold the UI, and getting to something I consider "good enough for my home server" takes no time.

 ### Service Catalog
 Having so many services deployed on various ports are hard to track.
 I often found myself forgetting which service is on which port and had to open Portainer or run ``docker ps -a`` to remember.
 I wanted a way to centralize them in a single place, namely my dashboard.
 So I wrote a super simple YAML-based service catalog.
 Each YAML file corresponds to a service and has details about, including ip, port, description, url and more.
 Then the manager API interacts with these YAML files.
 I will soon migrate away from a YAML-based storage to an actual MySQL database and use ORM to query it.
 Again, not because it's better than the YAML files, but for educational purposes.